ERF: Energy Research and Forecasting Model: Verification Validation

-Figure~\ref{fig:SL_qc_pot_temp} illustrates the development of $q_{c}$, $q_{r}$, and $\theta_{d}^{\prime}$, which shows the warm and cold regions in the flow relative to the background, at three different times: $t$=3000, 6000, and 9000 s.
 It can be seen that the maximum height to which the cloud rises is $\approx$ 14 km.
 During the later stages ($t$=9000 s), a cold pool of rain-cooled air is formed at the bottom due to the evaporation of rain and the associated latent heat absorption from the surrounding air.
 The cloud evolution, maximum height, and the potential temperature perturbation qualitatively agree with results presented in \cite{Tissaoui_2022}.

 Accumulation of precipitation at the ground is a quantity of interest in a squall line simulation, and is computed using the values in the first mesh cell above the ground.
 The total accumulation over time $T$ is obtained by adding the accumulation over each time step $\Delta t$, and is given by